Do you know what the difference is between successful and unsuccessful businesses?

-Another great way to capture VoC is by conducting on-site customer surveys.
+Another great way to capture VoC is by conducting online customer surveys.
 These surveys help you in understanding your customers and addressing the issues they face.

 However, if you don't ask the right questions with the help of the right platform, you may never get reliable answers.
 That's why you need to put in a lot of thought while designing your surveys.
-With platforms like VWO or SurveyMonkey, you can choose from the different types of surveys available, such as yes/no type, multiple option-based surveys, drop-down surveys, and textbox-based surveys.
+With platforms like VWO or SurveyMonkey, you can choose from the different types of surveys available, such as multiple option-based surveys, drop-down surveys, and text box-based surveys.

-Having an on-site chat is an incredible method of collecting real-time customer feedback and reducing the possibility of your customers feeling unsatisfied.
+Having a live chat option on your website is an incredible method of collecting real-time customer feedback.
+It also reduces the possibility of your customers feeling unsatisfied.

 Social media is a potent ingredient of the feedback cocktail, as it provides you the opportunity to have a two-way communication with your customers.

 If you're planning to leverage historical data, recorded call data might come in handy.
-Recorded calls with your customers can give you a broad overview of how they perceive your brand, what sort of objections do they have, and what else do they expect from the brand.
+Recorded calls with your customers can give you a broad overview of how they perceive your brand, what sort of objections they have, and what else they expect from the company.

 Though this technique requires a lot of time, it is always advisable to do this every now and then.
-What it'll also do is help you with training your customer support team with better objection handling and enhancing your customer service.
+It will also help you train your customer support team with better objection handling, thereby enhancing your customer service.

-Your online reputation isn't just the result of what you generate at your end -- it includes all instances in which your business appears online, including online reviews.
-With online review sites like G2 Crowd, TrustRadius, TrustPilot, Capterra, and Angie's List, it's essential to understand the impact they have on your business and how you can use reviews to earn your online reputation.
+Your online reputation isn't just the result of what you generate at your end — it includes all instances in which your business appears online, including online reviews.
+With online review sites like G2 Crowd, Finances Online, TrustRadius, TrustPilot, Capterra, and Angie's List, it's essential to understand the impact they have on your business and how you can use reviews to earn your online reputation.

 Moreover, 86% of visitors hesitate to purchase from a business that has online negative reviews.
 With such statistics, it becomes crucial to not just ensure positive reviews, but also handle negative reviews.

-Opting for an off-site survey is yet another method to capture the Voice of Customer.
-Although this may not be a popular method for large business setups, it's leveraged by lots of medium-sized businesses when conducting customer research -- and it can be done using a tool as simple as Google Docs.
+Opting for an in-person survey is yet another method to capture the Voice of the Customer.
+Although this may not be a popular method for large business setups, it's leveraged by lots of medium-sized businesses when conducting customer research — and it can be done using a tool as simple as Google Docs.

 NPS gives you quick and reliable feedback from customers.
 The way the system works is easy.
 Customers need to answer this simple question on a scale of 0–10: